CONCACAF: Copa América

-Mexico has finished runners up twice and 3rd place three times at the Copa América making El Tri the most successful non-CONMEBOL nation.
-The US national team have reached the semifinal stage in the South American tournament twice, followed by Honduras who have reached it once.
-Costa Rica has reached the quarter finals twice.
+Mexico have finished runners-up twice and third place three times at the Copa América, making El Tri the most successful non-CONMEBOL nation.
+The United States have reached the semi-final stage in the South American tournament twice, followed by Canada and Honduras, who have each reached it once.
+Costa Rica has reached the quarter-finals twice, while Panama has done so once.